-- NEW SECTION.
 Section 4.
 Sexual servitude.
-(1) A person commits the offense of sexual servitude if the person purposely or knowingly: - (a) uses coercion or deception to compel an adult to engage in commercial sexual activity; or - (b) maintains or makes available a child for the purpose of engaging the child in commercial sexualactivity. - (2) It is not a defense in a prosecution under subsection (1)(b) that the child consented to engage in commercial sexual activity or that the defendant believed the child was an adult. - (3) (a) A person convicted of the offense of sexual servitude under subsection (1)(a) shall be imprisoned in the state prison for a term of not more than 15 years, fined an amount not to exceed \$50,000, or both. - (b) A person convicted of the offense of sexual servitude under subsection (1)(b) shall be imprisoned in the state prison for a term of not more than 25 years and fined an amount not to exceed \$75,000.
+(1) A person commits the offense of sexual servitude if the person purposely or knowingly:

+- (a) uses coercion or deception to compel an adult to engage in commercial sexual activity; or - (b) recruits, transports, transfers, harbors, receives, provides, obtains by any means, isolates, entices, maintains, or makes available a child for the purpose of commercial sexual activity. - (2) It is not a defense in a prosecution under subsection (1)(b) that the child consented to engage in commercial sexual activity or that the defendant believed the child was an adult. - (3) (a) A person convicted of the offense of sexual servitude under subsection (1)(a) shall be imprisoned in the state prison for a term of not more than 15 years, fined an amount not to exceed \$50,000, or both.

-NEW SECTION.
+(b) A person convicted of the offense of sexual servitude under subsection (1)(b) shall be imprisoned in the state prison for a term of not more than 25 years and fined an amount not to exceed \$75,000.

 Section 5.
 Patronizing victim of sexual servitude.
-(1) A person commits the offense of patronizing a victim of sexual servitude if the person purposely or knowingly gives, agrees to give, or offers to give anything of value so that a person may engage in commercial sexual activity with another person who the person knows is a victim of sexual servitude.
+(1) A person commits the offense of patronizing a victim of sexual servitude if the person purposely or knowingly gives, agrees to give, or offers to give anything of value so that a person may engage in commercial sexual activity with:

-- (2) (a) Except as provided in subsection (2)(b), a person convicted of the offense of patronizing a victim of sexual servitude shall be imprisoned in the state prison for a term of 15 years, fined an amount not to exceed \$50,000, or both. - (b) If the individual patronized was a child, a person convicted of the offense of patronizing a victim of sexual servitude, whether or not the person believed the child was an adult, shall be imprisoned in the state prison for a term of not more than 25 years and fined an amount not to exceed \$75,000.
+- (a) another person who the person knows is a victim of sexual servitude; or - (b) a child. - (2) (a) Except as provided in subsection (2)(b), a person convicted of the offense of patronizing a victim of sexual servitude shall be imprisoned in the state prison for a term of 15 years, fined an amount not to exceed \$50,000, or both. - (b) If the individual patronized was a child, a person convicted of the offense of patronizing a victim of sexual servitude, whether or not the person believed the child was an adult, shall be imprisoned in the state prison for a term of not more than 25 years and fined an amount not to exceed \$75,000.

-- NEW SECTION.
 Section 6.
 Aggravating circumstance.
-(1) An aggravating circumstance during the commission of an offense under [section 2, section 3, or section 4] occurs when the defendant recruited, enticed, or obtained the victim of the offense from a shelter that serves runaway youth, foster children, homeless persons, or persons subjected to human trafficking, domestic violence, or sexual assault. - (2) If the trier of fact finds that an aggravating circumstance occurred during the commission of an offense under [section 2, section 3, or section 4], the defendant may be imprisoned for up to 5 years in addition to the period of imprisonment prescribed for the offense.
+(1) An aggravating circumstance during the commission of an offense under [section 2, section 3, section 4, or section 5] occurs when the defendant recruited, enticed, or obtained the victim of the offense from a shelter that serves runaway youth, foster children, homeless persons, or persons subjected to human trafficking, domestic violence, or sexual assault.

+(2) If the trier of fact finds that an aggravating circumstance occurred during the commission of an offense under [section 2, section 3, section 4, or section 5], the defendant may be imprisoned for up to 5 years in addition to the period of imprisonment prescribed for the offense.
 An additional sentence prescribed by this section must run consecutively to the sentence provided for the underlying offense.